 Funeral homes may purchase CDs of royalty- free music on the internet.
 This music is very generic, but does serve as suitable music for tribute DVDs and videos.
 The CDs typically cost anywhere from $50 to $100 and gives the funeral home an unlimited and perpetual license to use the music.
 The other alternative is to play the popular songs requested by the family on the funeral home’s music system while the DVD or video is playing.
 As long as the songs are not recorded on to the DVD or video, a synchronization license is not required and the NFDA music license allows the funeral home to perform the songs.

 While it is true that most songs written before the early part of the Twentieth Century would be in the public domain, that does not mean that every recording of those songs are also in the public domain.
 For example, the song “Silent Night” may be in the public domain and anyone can perform it and record their own version without a license.
-However, that does not give me a right to record “Silent Night” as sung by Andy Williams on to a DVD.
-Andy Williams holds the copyright to his version of “Silent Night” and I cannot record it to a DVD without his permission.
+However, that does not give a funeral home the right to record “Silent Night” as sung by Trisha Yearwood on to a DVD.
+Trisha Yearwood holds the copyright to her version of “Silent Night” and a funeral home may not sync it to a DVD without her permission.